cedfab/hackOS/README.md

 ## Compatibility
 For compatibility - it is gonna have [Darling](https://www.darlinghq.org/) for you to use a few macOS apps.

-## Looks
+## Look-and-feel
+GNOME DE.
-For looks, it uses the basic dash-to-dock extension for gnome and a few tweaks.
+For looks, it will use colloid and my custom extensions for the dock and a few tweaks.

 ## Release
 It is planned to release before **24th October** as it is currently in development.